E. K. Fretwell

 Fretwell received a B.A. from Wesleyan University in 1944, an M.A. in teaching from Harvard University and a Ph.D from Columbia University in 1953.

 Buffalo State College

 Fretwell was president of Buffalo State College in New York from 1967 to 1978.

 University of North Carolina at Charlotte

 Fretwell served as the second chancellor from 1979 to 1989.
 Under Fretwell, campus enrollment surged from 8,000 students to over 12,000.
 He oversaw the creation of the Graduate School, created more graduate degrees, integrated the library's card catalog onto an Intranet in 1983, created the ground work for a major business incubator, helped to develop the university's surrounding neighborhood, and increased academic grants to over $6.1 million.
 Fretwell retired as chancellor in 1989.
 In 1996 UNC Charlotte opened the E.K. and Dorrie Fretwell building, in honor of him and his wife.
-The building headquarters the College of Liberal Arts and Sciences.
+The building headquarters the College of Humanities & Earth and Social Sciences.